donat-imeri/ThrowIt/README.md

 * [x] The git repository URL is correctly provided, such that command works: `git clone <url> `
 * [x] The code is well, logically organised and structured into appropriate classes.
 Everything should be in a single package.
 * [x] The app has been user tested with someone other than the author.
+The app is tested on Samsung Galaxy S3 Neo and on Samsung A7 2018.
 * [x] The user can go to Preferences and set the MIN_ACC value (sensitivity).
 * [x] The app plays sounds on the ball highest point.
 * [x] The app records the highest point reached by the ball.